mwheeler235/ts-anamoly-detection-q-learning/README.md

-Our data source is solar panel production from a major solar facilities in Canada.
-We want to unerstand how to classify outliers in solar production data.
+Our data source is solar panel production from major solar facilities in Canada.
+We want to understand how to classify outliers within this solar production data.
 The data is collected hourly across several years from 2015 through April 2023.
-For our analysis, we will subset to data starting in 2021 and for the largest facility.
+For our analysis, we will reduce the scope to data starting in 2021 and for only the largest facility.
+A time-series view of this facility's solar kWh production is shown below.

 <img src="https://github.com/mwheeler235/ts-anamoly-detection-q-learning/blob/main/img/bearspaw_ts.png" width=100% height=100%>

-First, let's use reinforcement learning, namely Q-learning from OpenAI Gym to diagnose for time series anomaly detection.
-Using conservative values for the Hyperparameters to reduce the number of diagnosed outliers yields a contamination rate of 0.52% (50 out of 9,604 observations).
+First, let's use reinforcement learning, namely Q-learning from OpenAI Gym, to diagnose time series anomalies.
+Using conservative values for the Hyperparameters to reduce the number of diagnosed outliers yields a contamination (or, outlier) rate of 0.52% (50 out of 9,604 observations).

 <img src="https://github.com/mwheeler235/ts-anamoly-detection-q-learning/blob/main/img/anomaly_ts_q_learning.png" width=100% height=100%>

-Next, we can compare the Q-Learning results to the results from an Isolation Forest.
-We can define several features for this model as shown below:
+Next, we can compare the Q-Learning results to the results from an Isolation Forest model.
+We can define several features for this model considering a window of 12 hours.
+These metrics are shown below:

 <img src="https://github.com/mwheeler235/ts-anamoly-detection-q-learning/blob/main/img/isolation_forest_features.png" width=25% height=25%>

-Next, we can estimate the contamination by using 3 standard deviations from the mean for each feature.
+Next, we can estimate the contamination by using 3 standard deviations from the mean for each feature, then averaging the number of outliers over total oberservations across all metrics.
 The estimated contamination rate is very similar at 0.47% (57 out of 9,604 observations)!

 After training the Isolation Forest model using this estimated outlier rate, the result is shown below:

 <img src="https://github.com/mwheeler235/ts-anamoly-detection-q-learning/blob/main/img/anomaly_ts_isolation_forest.png" width=100% height=100%>

 When comparing models, the outlier rate, as mentioned, is very similar.
 However, none of the outliers overlap between models.
-This warrants model tuning and EDA so stay tuned for more!
+This warrants
+* More model tuning
+* EDA to understand the types of outliers that are being flagged for each model

 <img src="https://github.com/mwheeler235/ts-anamoly-detection-q-learning/blob/main/img/model_anomaly_summary.png" width=50% height=50%>